degaart/firefox-user-installer/Readme.md

 ## Requirements

 - An x86 or amd64 processor
-- debian 10 and above (submit an issue if debian 9 support is needed)
+- debian 10 and above or Ubuntu 22.04

 ## Usage